Information for New Families

 A physical exam recorded on the Certificate of Child Health Examination form must be completed within one year prior to kindergarten, sixth grade, and for new students entering the district from another state or country.
 All Immunizations must be completed and up to date according to the schedule of the Illinois Department of Public Health.
 The exam must be completed within one year of entering school at the required grade.

 All children entering kindergarten, second, and sixth grade are required to have a dental examination.
 A vision examination is required for all students entering kindergarten or an Illinois public school for the first time.
-Please refer to the Health Services page of the District website for complete information, and links to download required forms.

 Sport Physicals are required each year for students who are participating in any interscholastic or intramural sports at DPM.
 It is required that the physical examination form be completed before tryouts.
 Parents and students are also required to review and return a signed copy of the Concussion Information Form if the student will be participating in any interscholastic sports.
 For more information regarding sports at DPM, please visit the DPM Athletics page.